The most-loved dish in every state and where to eat it

 Oklahoma: chicken-fried steak

 You have to get your teeth into a chicken-fried steak in Oklahoma.
 To make it, a breaded piece of thin and tenderized beef steak is deep fried and then smothered with a generous helping of white gravy.
-Oklahoma City's Sunnyside Diner serves perfectly golden and crisp steak with hearty slides like creamy mashed potatoes and crunchy hash browns.
+Oklahoma City's Sunnyside Diner serves perfectly golden and crisp chicken-fried steak with hearty slides like creamy mashed potatoes and crunchy hash browns.

 Brent Hofacker/Shutterstock